oddbird/susysite/content/index.rst

     flow: rtl,
   );

-And take complete control when you need it:
+And take complete control of the math when you need it:

 .. code-block:: scss